getify/foi-lang/formalization-work/Foi-Specification.md

 // < 1, 10, 2, 20, 99 >
 ```

-Because `~<` unconditionally spreads terminals, a scalar `Done@` payload would be a shape mismatch.
-Payload should always be Tuple-shaped.
+Because `~<` unconditionally spreads terminals, a scalar `Done@` payload is the same shape mismatch, diagnosed on the same path.
+The payload must be Tuple-shaped.

 **Hook dispatch.** `~<` dispatches to the LHS's owning namespace's `~<` hook per §3.10.9. `List` declares a `~<` hook in the standard library.